SamOr1014/pokeGuess-backend/README.md

-#PokeGuess Backend
+# PokeGuess Backend

 ## Description

 This is a backend API server written with [Nest.js](https://nestjs.com/).
-This Api is suggested to be used with the frontend web application [here](https://github.com/SamOr1014/pokeGuess-frontend)
+This application is suggested to be used with the frontend web application [here](https://github.com/SamOr1014/pokeGuess-frontend)

 ## Usage